MK-codes365/blog-card/README.md

 A simple and elegant Business Blog Card built as part of a frontend challenge.
 It showcases a blog post with an image, title, description, and author information in a clean card format.

-📸 Preview

-(Replace screenshot.png with your actual screenshot path or GitHub image URL)

 🚀 Tech Stack